Kyuu-Ji/htb-write-up/conceal/write-up-conceal.md

 ## Checking IPSec

 The fact that the UDP port 500 is open and we get this IKE VPN password PSK means we need to look further into **IPSec VPN**.
-First try to crack the password manually or search for it on hashes.org and it says:
+First we try to crack the password manually or search for it on hashes.org and it says:
 > Dudecake1!

 We can test if we get a response back from the IKE service: